 10 Best Walks & Hikes in the Cook Islands© CookIslandsPocketGuide.com

 3. The Needle (Te Rua Manga), Rarotonga

-Location: Start from the end of Uruau Drive in Avarua (if walking from town, this adds an additional 3km/1 mile to your journey).
+Location: Start from the end of Uruau Drive in Avarua (if walking from town, this adds an additional 3 km (1 mi) to your journey).
 Avarua is at the northern end of Rarotonga.

 4. Raemaru Track, Rarotonga

 Location: From the main road (Ara Tapu) in Arorangi on the west side of Rarotonga, take Akaoa Road or Akaoa No.2 Road inland between the Castaway Resort and Discover Marine Wildlife & Eco Centre.
-Look out for the Raemaru Track signpost pointing inland again up Raemaru Heights Road and follow this road for around 80m (87 yards).
-Park on the side of the road (do not block the road inland).
+Look out for the Raemaru Track signpost pointing inland again up Raemaru Heights Road and follow this road all the way to the end to the grassy clearing car park.

+10 Best Walks & Hikes in the Cook Islands© CookIslandsPocketGuide.com